 “Fucking scum.”
 “Piece of shit.”
 “Typical Microsoft trash.”
 Did you know that Sony fanboys are referred to as Ponies by the opposition?
 Xbox fans are sometimes addressed as Xbots, implying they follow Microsoft’s brand as if programmed to do so.
 No matter where I go, malicious intent follows in the form of one nerd trying to insult another over his or her tech purchases.
 I use the term “nerd” endearingly.

 Open and Close

-While the PS4 line of consoles continue to dominate sales, some of us naturally look to the underdog in the fight to reply.
-Microsoft came out swinging with their latest offering, the Xbox One X. A gargantuan of graphical prowess, this new box promises to deliver ultra-quality graphics on a console for the price of $499 USD (much less than a comparable PC rig).
+While the PS4 line of consoles continues to dominate sales, some of us naturally look to the underdog in the fight to reply.
+Microsoft came out swinging with its latest offering, the Xbox One X. A gargantuan of graphical prowess, this new box promises to deliver ultra-quality graphics on a console for the price of $499 USD (much less than a comparable PC rig).

 Being without a PS4 Pro or Xbox One S, the superior product on the horizon seemed to be the obvious pick when considering a move into the realm of 4k Ultra-HD.
 “I’ll wait,” I thought to myself.
 I still wanted those PS4 games, though.

 At this point in my experience, however, I felt as though a line was drawn in the sand.
 A series of articles, interviews, and online commentary emerged that, in my eyes, appeared to expose Sony PlayStation as quite the despicable brand.
 I am usually slow to form opinions and even slower to demonize anybody, much less an entire company, so I’ll highlight the more interesting bits for you.